-As evidence of our continuing commitment, EOG published our inaugural Sustainability Report in September 2018.
-Our Sustainability Report reflects the contributions of many employees across multiple functions throughout the company and, we believe, is a great example of EOG's multi-disciplinary teamwork and our commitment to sustainability.
-This Sustainability Report contains, among other narrative and quantitative information regarding EOG's operations, environmental and safety performance metrics in respect of EOG's operations as well as other metrics - for example, with respect to the composition of EOG's workforce.
+As evidence of our continuing commitment, EOG published our 2018 Sustainability Report in September 2019.
+Like our inaugural 2017 Sustainability Report, our 2018 Sustainability Report reflects the contributions of many employees across multiple functions throughout the company and, we believe, is a great example of EOG's multi-disciplinary teamwork and our commitment to sustainability.